Keneficka/topics-without-solutions/README.md

 ## Custom Page
 **custom-unsolved-page.ftl** is a custom component that should be added to a one column custom page named **unsolvedpostpage**

+## Admin Setting
+Both the profile page component and the custom page use a custom setting added by Khoros support named **custom.unsolved_board_list** which holds a comma seperated list of board IDs to include.